 How it’s done: There are manual methods for tracking construction progress with a point cloud, and advanced automated methods.
 You can share the raw point cloud data with stakeholders to give them access to a quick, high-level overview of the building’s progress at any point since building began.
-Or you can use automatic tools to provide more granular updates, for instance software that automatic analyzes the point cloud to recognize specific objects, and even goes as far as tracking work against specific trades, schedules, and budgets.
+Or you can use automatic tools to provide more granular updates, for instance, software that automatically analyzes the point cloud to recognize specific objects and even goes as far as tracking work against specific trades, schedules, and budgets.

 4. Digital twins

 You can use a point cloud to create an operational 3D model of the asset.
 Better known as a digital twin, this model has a symbiotic relationship with the asset enabled by a variety of Internet of Things (IoT) sensors.
 In an ideal digital twin, any changes in the physical asset are automatically carried over to the digital twin and vice versa.